-Sci-Fi Nerd: Commentary, reflection and accolades from a fan’s point of view on all things sci-fi and fantasy.
+Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

 An experimental treatment gives introspection a whole new definition as microscopic scientists take a submarine ride to explore the human body from the inside.

-Shortly after this we see Grant being whisked away to a top secret location which turns out to be the headquarters of the Center For Miniaturized Deterrent Forces (CMDF for short) and it is revealed the technology to miniaturize anything is possible, but only for an hour before it begins to return to its original size.
+Shortly after this we see Grant being whisked away to a top-secret location which turns out to be the headquarters of the Center For Miniaturized Deterrent Forces (CMDF for short) and it is revealed the technology to miniaturize anything is possible, but only for an hour before it begins to return to its original size.
 It is the secret to overcoming this obstacle the scientist has come to report.
 The surgery he requires is only possible by sending a team in a submarine inside his brain to remove the clot that threatens his life with a laser, and Grant has been drafted to join the team for security and other reasons.

 The characters are all more or less stereotypes done in the style of the period.
-Peterson, for example is demure and unobtrusive, and reflecting the chauvinistic attitudes of the era, in fact does not speak for the first twenty minutes of the film.
+Peterson, for example, is shy, and unobtrusive reflecting the chauvinistic attitudes of the era, in fact, she does not speak for the first twenty minutes of the film.
 The film makes it clear this is a boy’s club, and she’s lucky to get to tag along.
-Her feminine attributes are well disguised by the white coveralls they all wear, until it becomes necessary for them to disembark the sub and they all strip down to the wetsuits they wear underneath.
-Duval is somewhat cold and seems to serve the purpose of uttering theosophical statements to remind us of the greater concepts at work here.
+The white coveralls well disguise her feminine attributes they all wear until it becomes necessary for them to disembark the sub and they all strip down to the wetsuits they wear underneath.
+Duval is somewhat cold and seems to serve the purpose of uttering theosophical statements to remind us of the higher concepts at work here.
 Pleasance as Michaels is suitably creepy and unsavory, while Grant is a quietly capable man of action.

-Fantastic Voyage puts most of the emphasis on the special effects, sets and props to sell what is a somewhat pedestrian attempt at a science fiction thriller, which they attempted to sensationalize by over selling it in the trailers and other marketing.
-The 60’s style props, sets and special effects are pre-CGI, done with miniatures, and other practical effects, old school at its best and sometimes marvelous to a degree.
-For example the sub itself is pretty Jetsons in design, complete with transparent dome for the pilot to see where he is going. there is also a miniature radar setup used to track the sub when it is inside Benes’ body which is comical in its depiction. there is also a laser meant to be used to remove the clot that is a pure delight to behold in its design.
+Fantastic Voyage puts most of the emphasis on the special effects, sets, and props to sell what is a somewhat pedestrian attempt at a science fiction thriller, which they attempted to sensationalize by overselling it in the trailers and other marketing.
+The 60’s style props, sets, and special effects are pre-CGI, done with miniatures, and other practical effects, old school at its best and sometimes marvelous to a degree.
+For example, the sub itself is pretty Jetsons in design, complete with a transparent dome for the pilot to see where he is going.
+There is also a miniaturized radar setup used to track the sub when it is inside Benes’ body which is comical in its depiction.
+Another nice prop was a laser meant to be used to remove the clot that is a pure delight to behold in its design.
 It resembles something out of the early Flash Gordon/Buck Rogers serials.
-The film won Academy Awards for best art direction, and best special effects
+The film won Academy Awards for best art direction and best special effects

-Revisiting this film i noticed a strong resemblance between the special effects in this and those used in Star Trek TOS, which was famous for its low budget approach to props, sets and effects.
-Its not clear who “borrowed” ideas from who.
-A lot of the sets, props, and even the dramatic lighting schemes are so similar, its almost as if they were done by the same designers and crew.
+Revisiting this film, I noticed a strong resemblance between the special effects in this and those used in Star Trek TOS, which was famous for its low budget approach to props, sets, and effects.
+It’s not clear who “borrowed” ideas from who.
+A lot of the sets, props, and even the dramatic lighting schemes are so similar, its almost as if they got done by the same designers and crew.
 Revisiting this film I felt it had more of a nostalgic and sentimental payoff than seeing a great science fiction classic, but it was still kind of fun.